matai-2022/cool-as-organics/README.md

 Actions:
 * use a standard approach to commit messages i.e. present tense verb, and make them as informative (but concise) as possible

+### Saturday 16 July 2022
+#### Retrospective
+What went well:
+* Achieved MVP
+* Lots of learning about machine learning library, tailwind, progressive web apps, notifications, Figma
+* Good progress on the webcam setup and wiring up to ML prediction algorithm
+* Improved wireframes
+* Code reviews
+* Eating and making dumplings
+* Mindful breaks and meditation, getting outside, taking naps
+* Better commit messages
+* Comms and checkins

+What could be improved:
+* Taking more fresh air breaks
+* Mindless eating

+Actions:
+* Get outside at least once AS A TEAM
+* Less mindless eating